gitlabhq/gitlabhq/doc/ci/variables/README.md

 GitLab CI allows you to add to `.gitlab-ci.yml` variables that are set in the build environment.
-The variables are hence saved in the repository, and they are meant to store non-sensitive project configuration, e.g., `RAILS_ENV` or `DATABASE_URL`.
+The variables are hence saved in the repository, and they are meant to store non-sensitive project configuration.
+For example, `RAILS_ENV` or `DATABASE_URL`.

 For example, if you set the variable below globally (not inside a job), it will